joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/11/world/canada/wheatley-ontario-gas-explosion.html?searchResultPosition=4

 **San Francisco Ballet Appoints Tamara Rojo to Artistic Director**\
-`Rojo, who has given the English National Ballet a new allure, succeeds Helgi Tomasson as just the fourth director to lead the San Francisco company.`\
+`Rojo, who has given the English National Ballet a new allure, succeeds Helgi Tomasson as just the fifth director to lead the San Francisco company.`\
 https://nytimes.com/2022/01/11/arts/dance/tamara-rojo-artistic-director-san-francisco-ballet.html?searchResultPosition=5

 **Covid Cases in Europe More Than Doubled in Two Weeks, W.H.O.
 Says**\